Keep your fundraising safe and legal

 - We can send you all the materials you'll need for the day: collection buckets, symptoms leaflets and your own Target Ovarian Cancer t-shirt.

-- We organise regular station collections across London, which raise over £800 on average each!
-We are always looking for volunteers to join us and help collect funds.
+- We organise regular collections across London, and we're always looking for volunteers to join us and help collect funds.
 Just two hours of your time could pay for half a day of medical research into new treatments for ovarian cancer.

 - I'll be selling alcohol at my event; do I need a license?